Exeter, Manchester and Tilton Coach

-Melissa Bragdon Caron is the President of the New Hampshire Fiddle Ensemble.
+Melissa Bragdon Caron is the Associate Director of the New Hampshire Fiddle Ensemble.
 She is a Maine-based fiddler known for playing and teaching many different styles of music.
 Classically trained, she received a degree in Music Education at the University of Maine and has experience teaching string programs and general music at various grade levels in the Maine public schools.
 Melissa has been a member of the Portland-based bluegrass band Jerks of Grass since 2006 and also plays with the old-time band Sugar Hill.
 She recently recorded an album, "Stuff That Works," with Fiddlers Three.
 Melissa teams up with Ellen Carlson to organize Fiddleheads Acoustic Jam Camp, a music camp for acoustic musicians held each September in New Hampshire.
 Melissa was greatly involved in the development of 317 Main Community Music Center in Yarmouth, Maine, where she taught fiddle and acoustic ensembles for twelve years.
 Melissa also teaches at her studio in Scarborough, Maine.
 She enjoys spending time with her two young sons, Daniel and Aidan.

 Tamworth and Rhythm Coach

 Shana is a nationally recognized multi-instrumentalist, playing, composing, recording, and teaching diverse acoustic roots styles from traditional southern Appalachian and Celtic, to eastern European Klezmer, bottleneck blues and jazz.
 She has been a national flatpicking champion.